Determine the currently protected area

 The raster contains unique categories.
 To make it easier to reclassify them, you'll change the field that will be used for the transformation.

-- In the Criteria table, click the circle beside EuropeanSpaceAgencyWorldcover_Kenya.
+- In the Criteria table, select EuropeanSpaceAgencyWorldcover_Kenya.

 - In the Suitability column, for TreeCover, click the value, type 10, and press Enter.